Skip to Main Content

 Ready to Find Your Perfect Filming Locations?

-Our experienced location teams know France inside out—from hidden gems in Provence to accessible châteaux in the Loire Valley.
-We handle everything from initial scouting through final wrap, ensuring your locations work both creatively and logistically.
+Our skilled location teams know France inside out, from hidden gems in Provence to easy-access châteaux in the Loire Valley.
+We handle it all from first scout through final wrap, so your locations work on both the creative and the logistical side.
+Contact Fixers in France to discuss your next project.

 Link copied to clipboard